 Every travel insurance policy is different, so don’t assume you’re covered for all of the above when purchasing a plan.
+There are always exclusions and restrictions.
 You’ll need to read the formal paperwork so you’ll know exactly what you’re covered for.
 There are also limits to how much you can claim.
-For example, trip cancellation might only cover up to $10,000 total.
-Or, lost luggage is only good up to $500 per person.
+For example, trip cancellation might only cover up to $10,000 in total.
+Or, lost luggage is only good, up to $500 per person.
 In other words, it’s possible that travel insurance won’t cover your trip.

 Keep in mind that having a policy doesn’t guarantee you coverage.
-For example, most travel insurance policies are void if you travel to a country with a travel advisory from the Canadian government.
-For example, Afghanistan.
+For example, most travel insurance policies are void if you travel to a country with a travel advisory from the Canadian government, such as Afghanistan.
 It may also not cover you if you do something extreme such as bungee jumping or skydiving.

 It’s also worth noting that if you’re relying on credit card travel insurance, it usually has strict conditions such as the length of the travel, the age of passengers, and what you’re entitled to.
 You may also have to charge a certain amount of your trip expenses to your card to be insured.
 For example, some credit cards require you to charge 100% of your trip expenses for your policy to be valid.
 Again, always read the paperwork so you know what you’re entitled to.